Srirama-Mithilesh/SolaceJournal/README.md

 - Check microphone permissions in browser
 - Ensure no other apps are using the microphone
 - Refresh the page if permissions were recently granted

+### Common Environment Variable Issues
+- Make sure `.env` file is in the root directory
+- Restart the development server after changing `.env`
+- Check that variable names start with `VITE_` for frontend access
+- Ensure no extra spaces around the `=` sign in `.env`

 ---